Skip to main content

 Providing that the team you'll be managing isn't made up of dozens of people, it's well worth scheduling one-to-one meetings with every member during your first couple of days.

-5. Prepare for your first group meeting
+5. Prepare for your first team meeting as a new manager

 You've met your team members informally — now it's time to break out your professional side: the first group meeting with staff.